drbean/edit/tsailin/2019APBR_english_proofing.md

 development and contract manufacturing, along with the coordination of marketing strategy to brand subcontractors (Bijarboneh 2015; Lee, Song, and Kwak 2015).
-OBM latecomers sell innovative products to promote the utilization scenarios of customers (Chu 2009; Feng-Hsu, Heng-Yih, and Ting-Ling 2008).
+OBM latecomers sell innovative products to promote the utilization scenarios of customers (Chu 2009; Liu, Liu and Lin 2008).
 As for business activities, latecomers configure their work through the position of their production work on their value chains, including by means of R&D, manufacturing and marketing (Chu 2009; Manzakoğlu and Er 2018).